Boom Baby! – an American Style Cinquain.

 Haiku Challenge

-Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 409 NATURE and Space.
+Ronovan Writes #Weekly #Haiku #Poetry Prompt #Challenge 425 REED and Turtle.

 Useful Links for Synonyms at Thesaurus.com: